 - Sharing Success Stories.
 Create video testimonials or give donors a “behind-the-scenes” look at the work your organization does.
 These types of videos humanize your mission.

 - Educating Audiences.
 PSAs or public service announcements offer a broader audience.
 They are subject to special different distribution and production rules, so make sure you understand those guidelines before making a PSA.

-- Thanking Donors: Your donors play a big role in helping further your cause, so why not thank them?
-A personalized thank you video, sent directly to individual donors, can foster a sense of community.
-It also lets your supporters know exactly how their contribution will be helping your organization.
+- Thanking Donors and Volunteers.
+Your donors play a big role in helping further your cause.
+Video can help you thank them.
+A personalized thank you video makes supporters feel special and lets them know exactly how their contribution helps.